seymayigit/OOP-Principles-in-JAVA/README.md

 ### 3. ENCAPSULATION (Data Hiding)
 The encapsulation is that class protect its property from other class.
-It does that through access modifier that is private.
+It does that through access modifier that is **private**.
 A class variable that is defined as private can only be accessed with the **getter and setter method**.

 #### Advantages of Encapsulation
 Prevents direct access to class variables. <br/>